Flavor changing interactions confronted with meson mixing and hadron colliders: FCNC in the 3-3-1

 and,

 and {\it parametrization 2},

 and,

-Knowing the entries of the up-quark and down-quark mixing matrices $V^u_L$ and $V^d_L$, we determine the $Z^\prime$ contribution to the mass difference of the meson systems and consequently place a lower mass bound.
-We adopt these parametrizations because they yield the strongest and weakest 3-3-1 contributions to FCNC processes respectively while keeping the CKM matrix in agreement with the data.
-With this information at hand we use Eq.\eqref{eq:FCNC3} combined with Eq.\eqref{eqmesonexp} to plot our findings in Figs.\eqref{finalplot1}-\eqref{finalplot4}.
+Knowing the entries of the up-quark and down-quark mixing matrices $V^u_L$ and $V^d_L$, we determine the $\zp$ contribution to the mass difference of the meson systems and consequently place a lower mass bound.
+We adopt these parametrizations because they yield very strong and very conservative 3-3-1 contributions to FCNC processes, respectively, while keeping the CKM matrix in agreement with the data.
+With this information at hand, we use Eq.\eqref{eq:FCNC3} combined with Eq.\eqref{eqmesonexp} to plot our findings in Figs.~\eqref{finalplot1}-\eqref{finalplot4}.
+Using these parametrizations, one can assess the systematic uncertainty embedded in FCNC studies.
+In other words, FCNC alone is not robust enough.

 Before discussing our results, it is important to put them into context with current and future collider bounds.
 To do so, we address those limits below.